Giving-Tuesday/form-990-xml-mapper/README.md

 These issus are complicated by shifting xpaths.
 XML field locations can change (across years) as schemas are changed by the IRS.
 For example, trying to grab a specifc field of the form 990 in 2010 will result in having to parse/navigate a Xpath that is different than the Xpath for the exact same field in 2018 as the xml schemas have changed.
 (See sample schemas --->  https://www.irs.gov/e-file-providers/current-valid-xml-schemas-and-business-rules-for-exempt-organizations-and-other-tax-exempt-entities-modernized-e-file).

+CitizenAudit.org & Giving Tuesday have partnered to solve this issue by releasing the following library/package.

 ### Our Goal: A software library that will: